Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

     null
     ```

-1. Now we have a majority of votes, let's check the snapshot again:
+1. Now you have a majority of votes, let's check the snapshot again:

     ```bash
     docker exec -it addnode_node1_1 geth --exec 'istanbul.getSnapshot();' attach /qdata/dd/geth.ipc